January 2016 - Middle-Market M&A Hits Decade Low in Volume and Value

 If you’re interested in completing a transaction in 2016, either buy-side or sell-side, now is a good time to explore and develop objectives.

-If you are interested in discussing your M&A objectives, please do not hesitate to contact me.
+If you are interested in discussing your M&A objectives, please do not hesitate to contact us.

 Donald Grava